roselynle/django-library-app/README.md

 ## Exercises
 1. Getting Started
    - [x] Create a Django project with one app, 'library'
+   - [x] Add generic custom 404 for page not found
    - [ ] Add views and templates for a home and books show page (`/` and `/books/<id>`)
    - [ ] The home page will list all the book titles
    - [ ] The show page will list the chosen book title and author